-Sitting in the pub with my partner after having just seen Wonder Woman, we got down to the tricky job of dissecting the latest DC offering in a balanced way, … Continue reading Wonder Woman: a review
+Sitting in the pub with my partner after having just seen Wonder Woman, we got down to the tricky job of dissecting the latest DC offering in a balanced way, lest we get carried away with the hype.
+(I say we, I’d better recuse her from this review henceforth – as all these opinions are… Continue reading Wonder Woman: a review

 James Mangold is a compelling director; in that a lot of his work has real emotional depth and nuance, and often benefits from repeat viewing.
-And he’s kind of underappreciated. … Continue reading Logan: sad, beautiful and final
+And he’s kind of underappreciated.
+I mean, Girl, Interrupted, 3:10 To Yuma and Walk The Line all had him at the helm.
+And yes, granted, he’s also got The Wolverine on his… Continue reading Logan: sad, beautiful and final

 Take Captain America and add a dash of Superman and thread Harlem throughout his core and what do you get?
 Luke Cage.
 A badass bulletproof hero in a hoodie.
-Originally … Continue reading Luke Cage: season one review
+Originally a character that turns up in Jessica Jones but now has his own show.
+And one that feels pretty different from others out there, and… Continue reading Luke Cage: season one review

 Let’s make something perfectly clear – or at least less muddy.
 This film is not an Avengers movie, it’s a Captain America one.